MRT-Map/gatelogue/gatelogue-aggregator/docs/data_format.rst

   * If you are using the Typescript types referenced above, the type for the JSON of the no-source version is ``GatelogueData<false>`` instead of simply ``GatelogueData`` or ``GatelogueData<true>``.

-* Most objects here have a ```` prefix because they are the serialised versions of their original classes.
-However in your own projects a ``Ser`` suffix is unnecessary.
 * ``Context.Export`` can be called ``Data`` in your project.
 * :py:class:`tuple` and :py:class:`set` serialise to a list.
 * ``None`` serialises to ``null``.